scottyschup/ruby-curriculum/w2d2/hiding.md

 That said, if you miss a method that should be private but is instead public, it won't be a disaster.
 Myself, I focus on catching cases where a method is obviously internal to the workings of the class.
-Robust code ready to release to the outside world should be checked for this, though.
+Robust code ready to release to the outside world should eventually be checked for proper use of `private`, though.

 [private-keyword]: http://ruby-doc.org/core-2.0/Module.html#method-i-private
 [attr-accessor]: http://ruby-doc.org/core-2.0/Module.html#method-i-attr_accessor